daytonaio/content/guides/20241121_guide_setting_up_a_python_dev_environment_with_devcontainers_and_daytona.md

 daytona create
 ```

-Choose Github as provider and select the python-project-template repository.
+Choose Github as a provider and select the python-project-template repository.

 #### Step 2.4.1 Provide workspace name